pharo-vcs/iceberg/Iceberg-Tests.package/IceParameterizedTestCase.class/README.md

 I am a test case that is run several times with different configuration.
 Each configuration is defined by a set of IceParameterValué's.
 Possible values are defined in IceParameter objects, which in turn are provided by my #parameters class method, which should be overriden by my subclasses.

 If #parameters method is not overriden, I will be run as a normal test case.

+To run with the parameterization you have to use Test Runner.
+If you run tests from Nautilus, they will ignore parameterization and run with current global configuration.
+For example if you ran IceBranchTest from the test runner it will be run with every Iceberg backend loaded in the image (see #parameters class method in IceBranchTest).
+But if you run it from Nautilus it will run the test only once with the current backend, as specified by IceRepository class>>defaultBackendType.